askonomm/toretto/README.md

 ### `:*` (Generic Value Attributes)

-You can use the `:*` attribute to set any attribute on an element to the interpolated value of the attribute.
+You can use the `:*` attribute to set any attribute on an element to the interpolated value of the generic value attribute.

 For example, to set the `href` attribute of an element, you can use the `:href` attribute: